Miranda Kerr: 2007–2012: Victoria's Secret and high fashion work

 Kerr appeared in the 2010 Pirelli Calendar, photographed by Terry Richardson in Bahia, Brazil.
 Previously better known for her Victoria's Secret status rather than her high fashion work, Balenciaga is credited for launching her high fashion modelling career when casting directors Ashley Brokaw and designer Nicolas Ghesquière chose her to walk exclusively for the brand's spring 2010 runway show.
 It was her first fashion show for a high fashion designer.
 A season later she walked for design company Prada for their fall 2010 collection in Milan alongside fellow Angels Doutzen Kroes and Alessandra Ambrosio.
-Kerr then modelled for campaigns for Prada and Jil Sander, and was shot by Steven Meisel for the cover of Italian Vogue for the September issue.
+Kerr then modelled for campaigns for Prada and Jil Sander, and was shot by Steven Meisel for the cover of Vogue Italia for the September issue.

 In January 2011, Kerr became the first pregnant model for Vogue when featured in Vogue Australia, being six months pregnant at the time of the shoot.
 In March she hit the catwalk for Balenciaga's fall 2011 ready-to-wear collection as part of Paris Fashion Week, two months after giving birth.
 Kerr also posed nude for a 2011 Harper's Bazaar photo shoot.
 In October at Paris Fashion Week S/S12, Kerr walked for Dior, Lanvin, Chanel, John Galliano, Stella McCartney, Viktor & Rolf and Loewe.
 Kerr was chosen to present the $2.5 million Victoria's Secret Fantasy Treasure Bra for their fashion show in November 2011.
 Kerr then featured in the Spring 2012 campaign for Bally alongside German model Julia Stegner.

 In January 2012, she was named ambassador for Qantas.
 In March, Kerr walked for Chanel and Miu Miu at Fall/Winter Paris Fashion Week.
 Kerr was featured on the June cover of Numéro Tokyo, shot by Nino Muñoz.
 In August, Kerr appeared on the cover of Vogue Turkey and in November, was named the new face of high street brand Mango, replacing Kate Moss for its spring/summer 2013 campaign.